AriFordsham/GHCWiki/commentary/compiler/code-gen.md

 - **Common Block Elimination**, implemented in `CmmCommonBlockElim`, eliminates blocks that are identical (except for the label on their first node).
 Since this pass traverses blocks in depth-first order any unreachable blocks introduced by Control Flow Optimisations are eliminated. **This pass is optional.**

 - **Determine proc-points**, implemented in `CmmProcPoint`.
-Proc-point analysis is done only when proc-point splitting is turned on.
-This is important for the LLVM backend.
-Proc-point are blocks in the graph that can be turned into entry points of procedures and proc-point splitting splits one function into many smaller ones.
-Initially we assume that entry point to a graph as well as continuation of every call is a proc-point.
-Then we look for blocks reachable from multiple proc-points and turn such blocks into a proc-point.
+The idea behind the "proc-point splitting" is that we first determine proc-points, ie. blocks in the graph that can be turned into entry points of procedures, and then split a larger function into many smaller ones, each having a proc-point as its entry point.
+This is required for the LLVM backend.
+The proc-point splitting itself is done later in the pipeline, but here we only determine the set of proc-points.
+We first call `callProcPoints`, which assumes that entry point to a Cmm graph and every continuation of a call is a procpoint.
+If we are aplitting proc-points we update the list of proc-points by calling `minimalProcPointSet`, which adds all blocks reachable from more than one block in the graph.
+The set of proc-points is required by the stack layout pass.

 - **Figure out the stack layout**, implemented in `CmmStackLayout`.

-  - Each variable 'x', and each proc-point label 'K', has an associated *Area*, written SS(x) and SS(k) resp, that names a contiguous portion of the stack frame.
-  - The stack layout pass produces a mapping of: *(`Area` -\> `StackOffset`)*.
-For more detail, see [the description of stack layout.](commentary/compiler/stack-areas#laying-out-the-stack)
-  - A `StackOffset` is the byte offset of a stack slot from the old end (high address) of the frame.
-It doesn't vary as the physical stack pointer moves.

-- **Manifest the stack pointer**, implemented in `CmmStackLayout`.
-Once the stack layout mapping has been determined, a second pass walks over the graph, making the stack pointer, `Sp` explicit.
-Before this pass, there is no `Sp` at all.
-After this, `Sp` is completely manifest.
+The job of this pass is to:

-  - replacing references to `Areas` with offsets from `Sp`.
+  - replace references to abstract stack Areas with fixed offsets from Sp.
-  - adding adjustments to `Sp`.
+  - replace the CmmHighStackMark constant used in the stack check with the maximum stack usage of the proc.
+  - save any variables that are live across a call, and reload them as necessary.

+> **Invariant violation**: It may happen that stack layout will invalidate the computed set of proc-points by removing a block that is a proc-point.
+This means that at this point in the pipeline we have insonsistent data and subsequent steps must be prepared for it.

 - **Sinking assignments**, implemented in `CmmSink`, performs these optimizations: